arku1213/RL-FinMath-Causality/DailyLog.md

 - Updated code to find B (the borrowed amount from the bank) as well
 - Further understanding the code and RL better
+- New goals to look for to expand search

 Next goals: